8Ginette8/gbif.range/README.md

 ![image](https://user-images.githubusercontent.com/43674773/203769654-0f5d7182-2b96-43bb-ac5c-306b777be268.png)

-Interestingly no tiger range was found in the US.
-Our *get_range* default parameters allowed the one US record of *Panthera tigris* to be flagged and considered as an outlier.
-Note that five parameters need to be set in *get_range* and those should be carefully explored before any definite map process.
+Here, *clustered_points_outlier = 4* was employed to remove US and European observations of *Panthera tigris* from the range process.
+Note that buffer and filtering parameters can be be set in *get_range* and should be carefully explored before any definite range map generation.

 ### Available ecoregions